What is the Yale Concert Band?

 What kind of time commitment is involved?

-The Yale Concert Band rehearses four hours per week – every Tuesday and Thursday from 4:10-6:15.
+The Yale Concert Band rehearses four hours per week – every Tuesday and Thursday from 4:10-6:15 – in Hendrie Hall.
 The ensemble performs four concerts per year at Yale’s Woolsey Hall, goes on retreat in the fall, and performs a few off-site concerts.
 Members are encouraged to take advantage of group-sponsored social events (movie nights, bowling, etc) and the overall time commitment to the ensemble is largely determined by the enthusiasm of the individual player.

 What type of music does the YCB play?

 The YCB performs a wide variety of music, including marches, student compositions, concertos, and other classic and contemporary band compositions.

 Who is the conductor of the Yale Concert Band?